Senate Bill 132 FAQs

 Housing and Searching Incarcerated People Consistent with their Gender Identify

 Governor Gavin Newsom signed Senate Bill 132, The Transgender Respect, Agency and Dignity Act, legislation that allows incarcerated transgender, non-binary and intersex people to request to be housed and searched in a manner consistent with their gender identity.
-The new law will become effective Jan.
+The new law became effective Jan.
 1, 2021.
 Authored by Senator Scott Wiener, SB 132 supports the California Department of Corrections and Rehabilitation’s efforts to provide a safe, humane, respectful and rehabilitative environment for the incarcerated transgender, non-binary and intersex community.

 - State law prohibits discrimination based on gender, including gender identity.